jcoglan/burn-your-getters/shape_changing/shape_changing.md

 !SLIDE
-# How telling changes the shape of your code
+# How telling can change the shape of your code

 !SLIDE